swiftlang/swift-evolution/proposals/NNNN-key-path-literal-function-expressions.md

 ## Future direction

+### `Callable` protocol

+It was suggested in [the proposal thread](https://forums.swift.org/t/key-path-expressions-as-functions/19587/4) that a future direction in Swift would be to introduce a `Callable` protocol as a static equivalent of `@dynamicCallable`.
+Functions could be treated as the existential of types that are `Callable`, and `KeyPath` could conform to `Callable` to adopt the same functionality as this proposal.

+### `ExpressibleByKeyPathLiteral` protocol

-It was noted [in the implementation's discussion](https://github.com/apple/swift/pull/19448) that it would be appropriate to define a `ExpressibleByKeyPathLiteral` protocol in the future.
-This work can happen further down the road, as functions are not nominal types and would not be able to conform at this time.
+It was also suggested [in the implementation's discussion](https://github.com/apple/swift/pull/19448) that it might be appropriate to define an `ExpressibleByKeyPathLiteral` protocol, though discussion in [the proposal thread](https://forums.swift.org/t/key-path-expressions-as-functions/19587/14) questioned the limited utility of such a protocol.

 ## Alternatives considered